Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Estimation and Inference

-When the assignment boundary $\B$ exhibits kinks or other irregularities, no matter how large the sample size or the polynomial order, there will always be a region near each kink where the bias will be ``large'', that is, of irreducible order $h$, as shown by Theorem \ref{thm: Approximation Bias: Uniform Guarantee}.
-In this case, near each kink the \textit{correct} MSE-optimal bandwidth is $h \asymp n^{-1/4}$.
-Away from each kink, the MSE-optimal bandwidths are as discussed in the preceding paragraph.
-This phenomenon is generated by the lack of smoothness of $\B$, and leads to different MSE-optimal bandwidths for each $\bx\in\B$, thus making automatic implementation more difficult.
-A simple solution to this problem is to set $h = \widehat{\mathtt{C}} \cdot n^{-1/4}$ for all $\bx\in\B$, and with $\widehat{\mathtt{C}}$ a rule-of-thumb estimate, which is generically suboptimal but always no larger than the pointwise MSE-optimal bandwidth, thus delivering a more variable (than optimal) point estimator and more conservative (than possible) associated inference procedure.
-Another simple solution is to employ different bandwidths for different values of $\bx\in\B$, taking into account the relative proximity to a kink point on $\B$.
-Specifically, estimation can employ the best approach depending on whether the evaluation point is ``near'' or ``away'' from a kink of $\B$:
+When the assignment boundary $\B$ exhibits kinks or other geometric irregularities, there always exists a neighborhood around each kink where the bias is irreducibly of order $h$, regardless of sample size or polynomial order, as established by Theorem \ref{thm: Approximation Bias: Uniform Guarantee}.
+In this case, the correct local MSE-optimal bandwidth near each kink is $h\asymp n^{-1/4}$.
+Away from kink points, the MSE-optimal bandwidth behaves as described above.
+This lack of smoothness leads to spatially varying optimal bandwidths along $\B$, complicating automatic implementation.
+A simple global strategy is therefore to set $h=\widehat{\mathtt{C}}\cdot n^{-1/4}$ for all $\bx\in\B$, where $\widehat{\mathtt{C}}$ is a rule-of-thumb constant.
+Although generically suboptimal, this choice is never larger than the pointwise MSE-optimal bandwidth and therefore yields a more variable (but conservative) estimator and associated inference procedure.
+A more adaptive alternative is to allow bandwidths to vary with proximity to kink points, for example by defining